Fire and rescue services

 More information:

-Djibouti can experience severe weather and natural disasters.
+Djibouti can experience extreme weather and natural disasters.

 It's in an active seismic zone and can experience: